mwongess/signup_mailing-api/README.md

 --This project aims at providing an endpoint that can be intergrated in the backend.The endpoint listens to new users in the database and sends welcome emails to them.

+This project assumes you have a database and a table named users.

 ## How To Use
 <!-- --Not Ready For Use!! -->
  <pre>git clone https://github.com/4ouR04/sendIT.git</pre>